Dr. Philip A. Chan, MD

 Dr. Chan also serves as Consultant Medical Director of the Rhode Island Department of Health Center for HIV/AIDS, Viral Hepatitis, STDs, and TB and is actively engaged in many clinical and community-based public health programs to respond to HIV, Hepatitis C, STDs and COVID-19 in Rhode Island.

 Alexi Almonte completed a bachelor’s degree in Human Biology at Brown University.
-On the team, Alexi is a research project coordinator.
+On the team, Alexi is a research project director.
 His primary responsibilities are data management and IRB management.
 He is also the program coordinator for Testing 1-2-3, an online testing service created by the Department of Health.
 In his spare time, Alexi plays the accordion.

 Dr. Tao is an assistant professor of Medicine and Epidemiology at Brown University and is an infectious diseases epidemiologist at the Miriam Hospital.
 She had a Bachelor’s degree in Preventive Medicine at Tianjin Medical University and completed her Master’s degree in Immunology at the Chinese Center for Diseases Control and Prevention (China CDC).
 Subsequently, Dr. Tao went to Vanderbilt University for her Ph.D. education in Epidemiology.
 Her main research interest is HIV/AIDS prevention and intervention, and other sexually transmitted diseases.
 Dr. Tao received a career award (K01) to promote pre-exposure prophylaxis among African American and Hispanic/Latino men who have sex with men.
 She is also interested in machine learning and implementation science to promote health behavior change.
 In her free time, she likes cooking and baking.